rickbunker/emailAgent/README.md

 ## 🧪 Testing

-The project includes a comprehensive test suite organized in the `tests/` directory:
+The project includes a complete test suite organized in the `tests/` directory:

 ### Authentication Tests
 - ✅ `test_gmail_integration.py` - Gmail API integration and authentication